Best Sex I've Ever Had

 "Best Sex I've Ever Had" is a headline that appeared on the front page of the New York Post on February 16, 1990.
 The headline is purportedly a quote from Marla Maples, who would become the second wife of then-businessman Donald Trump.
 The quote refers to Trump's supposed sexual prowess.
 Trump was married to Ivana Trump at the time of the headline; the couple's divorce was granted that year.
 The headline appeared during a media frenzy concerning the Trumps' marriage and his affair with Maples.
+Maples later denied the quote.